Gregor W. Yeates

 Gregor William Yeates, publishing as GW Yeates (19 May 1944 – 6 August 2012), was a New Zealand soil zoologist and ecologist.
 He was "considered the world's leading authority in soil nematode ecology, a subject of economic and ecological importance."

 Scientific career and contributions

-Yeates's PhD (under Wally Clark) was on nematodes of dune sands, and was completed in 1968 at the University of Canterbury.
-His DSc, also at the University of Canterbury.
+As a student Yeates counted Adélie penguins at Cape Royds in 1964–65 and 1965–66.
+His PhD (under Wally Clark) was on nematodes of dune sands, and was completed in 1968 at the University of Canterbury.
+His DSc was also at the University of Canterbury.
+Yeates's early work on nematodes in sand dunes represented some of the first detailed work on nematodes in non-agricultural settings, and 'representing some of the most detailed assessments of nematode communities ever conducted in natural environments.'

-He spent most of his working life at Soil Bureau, a division of DSIR, which became Landcare Research.
+Yeates spent most of his working life at Soil Bureau, a division of DSIR, which became Landcare Research.
 He published over 200 papers and described over 100 species in genera including Longidorus, Xiphinema, Hemicycliophora, Trischistoma and Dorylaimida.

-Holotypes of Yeates's are the earliest in the National Nematode Collection of New Zealand.
+Holotypes of his are the earliest in the National Nematode Collection of New Zealand.
+He was awarded a Nuffield Foundation Commonwealth Travelling Fellowship to study at Rothamsted in 1977–1978.
+He conducted long-term work on CO2 enrichment in pasture.
+He studied the New Zealand flatworm Arthurdendyus triangulatus in its native environment, supporting work in the United Kingdom where it became established as an invasive pest.